conan-io/docs/reference/conanfile/attributes.rst

-   self.output.info("This is neutral, should be white") self.output.warning("This is a warning, should be yellow") self.output.error("Error, should be red") self.output.title("This is a title, will take a few lines for visibility")
+   self.output.info("This is neutral, should be white") self.output.warning("This is a warning, should be yellow") self.output.error("Error, should be red")

 Additional output methods are available and you can produce different outputs with different colors.
 See :ref:`the output documentation<reference_conanfile_output>` for the list of available output methods.